NBA Rumors: Latest on Kawhi Leonard Trade, Devin Booker and More

 Devin Booker and the Suns are progressing toward finalizing a 5-year, $158M max contract extension, sources tell @wojespn.
 Both sides plan to finalize the agreement at the conclusion of the moratorium on Friday. https://t.co/mrD2UZlLUA

-The Suns believe they have their shooting guard for the foreseeable future in Devin Booker, and the two sides are closing in on a five-year, $158-million extension per Adrian Wojnarowski of ESPN.com.
+The Suns believe they have their shooting guard for the foreseeable future in Devin Booker, and the two sides are closing in on a five-year, $158-million extension, per Adrian Wojnarowski of ESPN.com.

 After drafting DeAndre Ayton with the No. 1 pick this year, the 1-2 punch of Booker and Ayton could be formidable.

 Booker looks like a formidable scorer after averaging 22.1 points in 2016-17 and 24.9 points per game last year.
 Booker is an excellent shooter from beyond the arc, as he connected on 38.3 percent of his long shots.
-If Booker signs the proposed extension, he will be come the highest paid player in the team's history.
+If Booker signs the proposed extension, he will become the highest paid player in the team's history.

-Wojnarowski also reported that swing man Tyreke Evans is close to a contract with the Indiana Pacers.
-The 28-year-old Evans has played with three teams in his career, and he is coming off a season in which he average 19.4 points and connected on 45.2 percent of his shots from the field for the Memphis Grizzlies.
+Wojnarowski also reported that swingman Tyreke Evans is close to a contract with the Indiana Pacers.
+The 28-year-old Evans has played with three teams in his career, and he is coming off a season in which he averaged 19.4 points and connected on 45.2 percent of his shots from the field for the Memphis Grizzlies.

-The Indianapolis Star confirmed that Evans signed a one-year, $12 million deal with the Pacers (h/t J. Michael).
+J. Michael of the Indianapolis Star confirmed that Evans agreed to a one-year, $12 million deal with the Pacers (h/t J. Michael).